Meso8/training/README.md

 # training
 # welcome to Meso's page to edit
+# this my first time using github